In this article:

 Some degree of internal bleeding may be present as well.

 However, a lot of women do not feel a thing when their ovarian cyst ruptures, especially if it is small in size.

 Diagnosing Ovarian Cyst

-- An ultrasound exam to determine the exact location of the cyst and to see if it is a solid mass or a fluid-containing entity.
+- An ultrasound exam to determine the exact location and size of the cyst and to see if it is a solid mass or a fluid-containing cyst.

 - Blood tests to evaluate the level of CA 125, a substance which, if found in higher levels, can signal the risk of cancer, especially in post-menopausal women.